Broguypal/Addons/Hivemind/README.md

 ## Replying

-Press **Ctrl+C** from any character window.
+Press **Alt+R** from any character window.
 The chat box opens with the reply pre-filled:

 - If the tell was received on the current character: `/tell PlayerName `
 - If received on a different character: `//send CharName /tell PlayerName `